14 Best Ways to Reduce RTO Charges in eCommerce in 2023

 Introduce Product Videos

 If customers are returning items because they don’t meet the product description’s expectations, you might want to consider adding a video function to your product detail page.
-Brand films are now a highly effective technique for increasing conversion rates, reducing RTO requests and more individuals determine that after watching a product commercial, they can better imagine themselves using the product.
+Brand films are now a highly effective technique for increasing conversion rates, and reducing RTO requests and more individuals determine that after watching a product commercial, they can better imagine themselves using the product.

 Provide a Post-Purchase Confirmation Message